pingcap/tidb-operator/docs/api-references/docs.md

 </em>
 </td>
 <td>
-<p>user can mount prometheus rule config with external configMap.If use this feature, the external configMap must use *.rules.yml as a suffix.</p>
+<p>User can mount prometheus rule config with external configMap.
+The external configMap must use the key with suffix <code>.rules.yml</code>.</p>
 </td>
 </tr>
 </tbody>